Prostate Diseases

 Prostate Cancer Grading and Staging

-If the prostate biopsy shows cancer cells, the next step is to determine the size of the tumor, how aggressive it is, and how much it has spread.
-This information helps determine the best treatment.
+If cancer is found, the next step is to learn how large the tumor is, how fast it may grow, and whether it has spread.
+This helps guide treatment.

 • Ultrasound of the prostate